Jean-Benoît Bost

 Jean-Benoît Bost (born 27 July 1961, in Neuilly-sur-Seine) is a French mathematician.

 Early life and education

 In 1977, Bost graduated from the Lycée Louis-le-Grand and finished first in the Concours général, a national competition.
 Bost studied from 1979 to 1983 (qualifying in 1981 for the agrégation des mathématiques) at the École Normale Supérieure (ENS), where he was from 1984 to 1988 agrégé-préparateur (teacher) and worked under the direction of Alain Connes.

 Career

-From 1988, Bost was chargé de recherches and from 1993 directeur de recherches at CNRS.
+From 1988, Bost was chargé de recherches and from 1993 directeur de recherches at the Centre national de la recherche scientifique (CNRS).
 From 1993 to 2006, he was maître de conferences at the École polytechnique.
 He has been a professor at l'Université Paris-Saclay (Paris XI) in Orsay since 1998.

 Research

 Bost deals with noncommutative geometry (partly in collaboration with Alain Connes) with applications to quantum field theory, algebraic geometry, and arithmetic geometry.
 The eponymous Bost conjecture is a variant of the Baum–Connes conjecture.

+His work with François Charles on Archimedean overflow generalizes the arithmetic holonomicity theorem of Calegari-Dimitrov-Tang.
+It also establishes an arithmetic counterpart of theorems of Lefschetz and Nori on fundamental groups of complex surfaces.